FAQ

 uses: jfrog/fly-action@v1

-Add the same snippets from Option 1 manually to your .github/workflows/*.yml files.
+Add the same two snippets to your .github/workflows/*.yml files directly.

-- The permissions block is at the top level of your workflow file (after
+Place the permissions block at the top level of your workflow file, after on: and before jobs:.

 Why isn’t my workflow creating releases?